csiben/turtl-rpm/README.md

 sharing of documents making it very collaborative.

 Both are great projects.
-And yes, there are a lot of great markdown notebook-ish applications out there.
-But Turtl and Joplin are my two favorite projects in this application space.
+And yes, there are a lot of great markdown notebook-ish applications out there, but only a few with full end-to-end security like Turtl and Joplin.
+Definitely my two favorite projects in this application space.